kixlab/cs374-spring-2018/internal/04-Learnability-2.md

 2. Think about consistency.
 Will your panel be recognizable as light switches from across the room?
 On the other hand, are there better choices than the standard North American flip switches?
 3. If you use flip switches, how should they be oriented?

+## Activity: Play with Affordances (1:37, 7m)

+Here's an exercise that you can try with your favorite webpage.
+It's a chunk of Javascript that changes all the text on the page to X's, so that all you can see is what the page is telling you nonverbally, using affordances.
+(It doesn't affect text that's rendered in an image, unfortunately, so this has the interesting side effect of discovering pages with poor accessibility and poor internationalization.)

+Do an actual demo: One way to use it is to open your browser's Javascript console and just paste the code in; it will change the current page.

+Another way to use it is to create a new bookmark in your browser, and use as the URL javascript: followed by the code given above.
+Clicking on this bookmark will run the Javascript on the current page.
+(This is called a bookmarklet, and it's an one way to modify web pages you don't own.)